sagemath/trac_to_gh/Issue 3783.md

 # Issue 3783: cached_method could use some improvements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3783

 Original creator: mhansen